MikeRogers0/MikeRogersIO/source/blog/2019-11-05-how-to-test-factory-bot-factories-with-rspec.html.md

  – blog
 published: true
 meta:
   description: Invalid factories are the worst.
-Here is a script I normally drop into my rails projects.
+Here is a script I normally drop into my rails projects to help spot them.
   index: true
 ---